 I had seen 1980s comics before, when my boyfriend Paul lived with me and my mom in the West Village when I was fifteen.
 He brought a duffel bag with Frank Miller Daredevils and the Byrne/Claremont X-Men run.
 But I didn’t read them, then; just looked at the covers.
 They were sealed up in slippery poly-bags.

-Me and Pam, NYC 1984
+Me and P., NYC 1984

-So I packed the New Mutants comic in my suitcase along with my long skirts and my bottles.
-At Port Authority I was drinking Midori from the bottle, calling Pam from a payphone, so excited.
+So when I went to Simon’s Rock I packed the New Mutants comic in my suitcase along with my long skirts and my bottles.
+At Port Authority I was drinking Midori from the bottle, calling P. from a payphone, so excited.